 Save the last of the romantics, few expect to find love without dating.
-But though friends have as much (and sometimes more) to offer us than partners, we expect to just stumble upon them "naturally."
-We often do, in structured settings such as schools where it's easy to get to know people gradually.
-But what if you're past your school years and find yourself in a new circumstance or location, without any friends to lean on?
+But though friends have as much—and sometimes more—to offer us than our romantic partners, we expect to just stumble upon them "naturally."
+And we often do, in structured settings such as school, where it's easy to get to know people gradually.
+But what if you're past your school years and find yourself in a new location or circumstance, without any friends close by to lean on?

-Last year Rachel Bertsche, a web producer, journalist, and blogger, went on 52 dates...with potential friends.
-Having just moved to Chicago with her fiancé (now husband), Rachel missed her many close friends on the East Coast and decided to be proactive--very proactive--about filling that void.
-Yesterday her entertaining memoir about the experience, MWF Seeking BFF: My Yearlong Search for a New Best Friend was published.
+Having just moved to Chicago with her fiancé (now husband), Rachel missed her many close friends from the East Coast and decided to be proactive—very proactive—about filling the void.
+She also published an entertaining memoir about the experience, MWF Seeking BFF: My Yearlong Search for a New Best Friend.

-I interviewed Rachel about her friend-dating binge, which yielded her genuine bonds with some great women, interesting experiences with others, and personal gains in a few unexpected areas, too:
+I interviewed Rachel about her friend-dating binge, which yielded genuine bonds with some great women, some interesting experiences with others, and some unexpected personal gains:

-Looking back, what do you think of formal friend dating?
+Looking back, would you recommend formal friend dating?
 (Rachel asked friends to "set her up" with potential friends and sought out other prospects herself.)